Lucid, the company that has been selling cars for less than a month and is already worth more than Ford

 In addition, it has registered numerous patents for innovations in the batteries used in electric vehicles.

-Much of the Lucid Air’s success stems from its obsession with reducing engine size and weight and car components, which not only allows more energy to be used, but also saves space that can be used to offer other comforts.
+Much of the Lucid Air’s success stems from its obsession with reducing engine size and weight and the components of the car, which not only allows more energy to be used, but also saves space that can be used to offer other comforts.

 Rawlinson has said that he sees the luxury car market as a step on the road to his true goal: the massification of the electric vehicle market, even selling his technology to other companies that can make low-cost cars.